Skip to content

 Digital Dentistry Expands the Attack Surface

-The most common attack methods against dental practices align with techniques tracked in the MITRE ATT&CK framework:
+The most common attack methods against dental practices include:

-• Ransomware — Attackers encrypt patient records, imaging files, and backups, then demand payment (typically $15,000–$75,000 for small practices) to restore access.
-Even with payment, full recovery is not guaranteed, and the breach disclosure obligation remains regardless of whether you pay.
+• Ransomware — Attackers encrypt patient records, imaging files, and backups, then demand payment to restore access

-• Unpatched software vulnerabilities — Dental imaging software and practice management systems on outdated operating systems contain known vulnerabilities that attackers actively scan for and exploit at scale.
+• Unpatched software vulnerabilities — Dental imaging software on outdated operating systems contain known exploitable flaws

-• Credential stuffing — Staff who reuse passwords across personal and work accounts create compounding risk.
-When a personal account is breached, attackers test those same credentials against practice management systems and patient portals.
+• Credential stuffing — Staff who reuse passwords across personal and work accounts create compounding risk

 The Most Common HIPAA Violations in Dental Practices